projectriff/riff/docs/riff_namespace_init.md

 ### Options

 ```
+      --dockerhub string   dockerhub username for authentication; password will be read from stdin
+      --gcr string         path to a file containing Google Container Registry credentials
   -h, --help               help for init
   -m, --manifest string    manifest of YAML files to be applied; can be a named manifest (stable or latest) or a file path of a manifest file (default "stable")
-  -s, --secret secret     the name of a secret containing credentials for the image registry
+  -s, --secret secret      the name of a secret containing credentials for the image registry (default "push-credentials")
 ```

 ### Options inherited from parent commands